arthur5120/real-time-chat-app/--todo-list.md

 # Handle infinite loops when the server is out.
 [DONE]
 # When server is out and comes back, the user can't logout due to the token and gets stuck on the chat screen.
 # When confirming an edit on a non freshly created message, the changes aren't applied.
 [DONE]
 # Reload not resetting when the data is fetched, locking the user out of the UI.
+[DONE]
+# Make list of silenced rooms
 # Maybe separate the socket operations into their own useEffect and use a useRef hook to not get stale states in a function.

 // Done yesterday

-Update the main useEffect to redundantly set the reload state to zero, ensuring it resets after data fetching.
-Add a dedicated state and useEffect to refresh the chat on message changes, preventing full reloads and avoiding text loss during edits.

-// Done today

 Update the main useEffect and sendMessage function to allow real-time updates of room users via the socket.
 Ensure the logout button redundantly removes the auth token to prevent incorrect user redirection.
 Add a button to toggle the auto-scrolling feature in the chat.

+// Done today

+Modify notifyUserInRoom to allow custom notification text.
+Change the string on the socket messageChange to an object for better control of the room notifications.
+Update main useEffect to conditionally display message change notifications based on current room.